MauricioLimaJR/Desafios-Resolvidos/The 3n+1 problem/readme.txt

-The second folder (The 3n + 1 problem) is a project from Code Blocks IDE.
+All the folders (The 3n + 1 problem) contains a project from Code Blocks IDE.

 To execute the code: